sueszli/repetitive-neural-nonsense/README.md

     -   docs: https://recommenders-team.github.io/recommenders/models.html#gru
     -   code: https://github.com/recommenders-team/recommenders/blob/main/recommenders/models/deeprec/models/sequential/gru.py

----

-steps:
+_steps:_

 -   download dataset ✅
 -   register organization on "codabench" ✅
--   implement:
+-   write code:
     -   the baseline from the "ebnerd-benchmark" projects ✅
-    -   the "baseline" model from the "recommenders" project → they're using deprecated code and i can't reproduce their environment / results. they have no docs. i'll write my own implementation in pytorch.
+    -   the "baseline" model from the "recommenders" project → not reproducible, no docs. wrote from scratch in pytorch ✅
     -   the "gru" model from the "recommenders" project
     -   one algorithm of choice
 -   improve (check out the "ebnerd-benchmark" project for ideas)